 Available in a variety of sizes and configurations.
 Polyethylene construction, with Ultratherm insulation.
-Very large capacity: 35" x 15" x 12".
+Dimensions are 35 x 15 x 12 inches.
 Stain and odor resistant.
 Rugged.
 Reinforced swing-up handles.
 Threaded drain plug, so you can hook a hose up to it.
 Quick access hatch on top.

 Hardware seems to be the weak point here, particularly the hinges, which break easily.
 The latches are also of lower quality.